KXMC-TV: History

 In 2006, the stations began a web portal-like website called KX Net, with each station's website displaying a localized front page.
-The stations continue to be branded as "KX Television" and as "KX News" on the air, but also use the "KX Net" moniker on the air also.
+The stations continue to be branded as "KX Television" and as "KX News" on the air, but also use the "KX Net" moniker on the air.
 KXNet.com combined the previous domains kxma.com, kxmb.com, kxmc.com and kxmd.com under one umbrella.
 The original domains are still active.
-KXNet.com won the 2007 Teddy Award for Best Website and the 2007 Eric Severaid Award for best website small market television in a 6 state region.
+KXNet.com won the 2007 Teddy Award for Best Website and the 2007 Eric Severaid Award for best website small market television in a six-state region.

 In October 2007, KXNet.com along with Midkota Solutions launched DakotaPolitics.com, a web site focusing on North Dakota political news coverage.
 DakotaPolitics featured profile information, voting records and some analysis.
 DakotaPolitics also launched weekly tracking polls for the 2008 elections.
 In 2008 KXNet.com became the first web site in North Dakota to deliver a live news broadcast over the Internet when they streamed a 1-hour special coverage of the 2008 Presidential Caucuses from Bismarck.

 In July 2008, Reiten Television began a joint agreement to sell television commercial slots on both KXMC and KMCY, Minot's ABC affiliate owned by Forum Communications Company.
 KXMC houses sales and engineering personnel solely for KMCY's operations.

-On June 23, 2011, then anchorman/reporter Shaun Sipma received a phone call from Minot native Josh Duhamel who was in Moscow, Russia at the time to pledge his support when his hometown got flooded during KXMC's 24-hour flood coverage.
+On June 23, 2011, then anchorman/reporter Shaun Sipma received a phone call from Minot native Josh Duhamel who was in Moscow, Russia, at the time to pledge his support when his hometown got flooded during KXMC's 24-hour flood coverage.

 Nexstar Broadcasting Group announced its $44 million purchase of the Reiten Television stations, including KXMC-TV, on September 17, 2015.
-Sale was completed on February 2, 2016.
-As result of the acquisition, Nexstar terminated the Joint Sales Agreement with KMCY.
+The sale was completed on February 2, 2016.
+As a result of the acquisition, Nexstar terminated the joint sales agreement with KMCY.

-Programming

-The KX network carries the CBS Overnight News (though with public service announcements instead of local commercials), while weekends simulcast the local weather conditions of North Dakota.
-All four stations provide a formal sign-off, including "The Star-Spangled Banner", at 1:05 a.m.
-CT/12:05 a.m.
-MT Tuesday through Saturday mornings and at 1:35 a.m.
-CT/12:35 a.m.
-MT on Sunday and Monday mornings.

-The North Dakota State Fair parade in Minot is aired live across the KX network every July as well as a July 4th Parade in Mandan.
+KX Television lost the CBS affiliation to KBMY and KMCY on August 1, 2026.
+KBMY–KMCY was one of two Forum-owned stations taking over CBS affiliation from Nexstar-owned stations in their markets.